 Why Must It Have Fluoride?

-Trying to combat tooth sensitivity without fluoride will be an uphill battle.
+Trying to combat tooth sensitivity without fluoride will be an uphill oral health battle.
 The best sensitive toothpaste will nearly always include this ingredient.

-Potassium nitrate is the other active ingredient that’s important to use in toothpaste for sensitive teeth.
+Potassium nitrate and calcium carbonate are active ingredients that are specially formulated in toothpaste for sensitive teeth.
 Unlike fluoride, the potassium nitrate ingredients work as natural soothers to the sensitive nerve endings.
 It also works with fluoride to help close up or block off the pores/tubules that house your tooth nerves.
 Combining the two makes the sensitive toothpaste work more quickly when it comes to managing your symptoms.

 SIDE NOTE: Remember not to scrub your teeth too hard.
-If you’re an overzealous tooth brusher, scrubbing or using harder toothbrush bristles will damage your enamel and gum tissue, exposing more sensitive areas.
+If you’re an overzealous tooth brusher, scrubbing or using harder toothbrush bristles will damage your enamel and gum tissue, exposing more sensitive areas and receding gums.
+Treating sensitive teeth with damaged gums is much harder!

 Talk To Your Dentist